Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Local cooling with Gibbs-preserving LOCC

 A noteworthy situation arises when the local Hamiltonians associated with Alice and Bob are fully degenerate.
 Here, the Gibbs-preservation requirement equates to the LOCC protocol preserving the maximally mixed state.
 The task of establishing a ground state is then equivalent to extraction of local purity in this setting.

 In this article, our emphasis is primarily on the single-copy scenario.
 However, it is noteworthy that related settings within the asymptotic regime have been explored in previous works, as detailed in references~\cite{PhysRevLett.89.180402,PhysRevA.71.062307,PhysRevLett.122.130601}.
 Single-shot purity distillation in the distributed setting has also been considered recently in \cite{chakraborty2022oneshot}.
+For thermal operations, which is a subclass of Gibbs-preserving operations, a related setting has been considered in~\cite{PhysRevA.95.012313}.